MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/service-scalability.md

 In the context of Business Central, these needs may, for example, involve creating and posting documents, handling web service calls, managing UI interactions, overseeing scheduled tasks, and many other activities.
 Business Central helps customers and partners get even higher throughput, by following the best practices described in the online documentation at <https://aka.ms/bcperformance> and supported by a broad range of tools and telemetry.

-The following are real-life examples of such workloads measured per single environment, for a selection of customers already running in Business Central Online.
+The following are real-life examples of such workloads measured per single environment, for a selection of customers already running in Business Central online.

 Disclaimer: The volumes presented in this document should be seen as a sample selection of what the service handles today.
 They are neither the highest measurements observed in the service nor the limits of what the service can handle.
 <!-- image-->